 TitleThe Mouse that Roared: PDP-1 Celebration Event, lecture by Harlan Anderson et al.

-CreditsAnderson, Harland E.; Fredkin, Edward; Bell, Gordon; Kotok, Alan; Russell, Steve; Samson, Peter
+CreditsAnderson, Harlan E.; Fredkin, Edward; Bell, Gordon C.; Kotok, Alan; Russell, Stephen; Samson, Peter

 PublisherComputer History Museum